Orange-OpenSource/python-ngsild-client/README.md

 ngsildclient aims at :

-- programatically generate NGSI-LD entities
+- programmatically generate NGSI-LD entities
 - load entities from JSON-LD payloads

 Four primitives are provided `prop()`, `gprop()`, `tprop()`, `rel()` to build respectively a Property, GeoProperty, TemporalProperty and Relationship.